Pinsplash/ValveEntityLumps/README.md

 This repo contains most entity lumps from Valve Source games, including additional things like LMP, PAT, and commentary files.
-Some entity lumps couldn't be included because GCFScape couldn't open them.
+Some entity lumps couldn't be included because I didn't have a tool on hand to open them.
-* **Alien Swarm:** ❌
+* **Alien Swarm:** ✔
 * **Counter-Strike: Source:** ✔
 * **Day of Defeat: Source:** ✔
 * **Half-Life: Source:** ✔